-A good Master Systems Integrator (MSI) can do a lot of things to help building owners and IT groups navigate the IoT.
-The MSI should offer a host of system-specific knowledge, with deep understanding of HVAC controls, lighting controls, or energy monitoring in any number of combinations.
+A good Master Systems Integrator (MSI) can do a lot of things.
+Primarily, MSIs help building owners and IT groups navigate the IoT.
+The MSI should offer a host of system-specific knowledge.
+This includes deep understanding of HVAC controls, lighting controls, or energy monitoring in any number of combinations.

 This chasm will not close quickly because OT devices like sensors are rapidly multiplying within buildings’ OT systems.
-In these discussions, the MSI is a consultant to the building owner, pointing out the right course for optimal OT functionality within the IT purview, or to represent the owner in discussions with the specific OT vendors.
+In these discussions, the MSI is a consultant to the building owner.
+MSIs point out the right course for optimal OT functionality within the IT purview.
+They also represent the owner in discussions with the specific OT vendors.

 Rethinking the MSI Role

 So far, the MSI has not been elevated to the role of an architect, security consultant, network provider, or ERP.
 It is common for enterprises to standardize on technology like Cisco for network infrastructure and operating systems.
 It is also common to standardize on access control and video platforms, even contractors.
 But there is little standardization among electrical distribution systems, HVAC control, or lighting control.

 Given the growing role of data, semantic tagging, analytics, network access, and customer specific knowledge required for successful IoT projects, it is now time to consider building-wide standardization for operational technology systems, and to rethink the owner/operator relationship with master systems integrators.

 Most MSIs today grew out of HVAC controls companies.
 So in many cases, HVAC controls are still in their DNA.
 This knowledge, when applied to OT is invaluable.
 But that controls background has made it difficult for some MSIs to put the controls business in the back seat as they work to determine what makes sense for a building owner and their IT team.
 This history can also make it difficult to be objective when an owner wants to use a technology other than the one the MSI has most familiarity with.

 Evolve or Perish